- Home

 Commercial Shipping

-San Juan Island's commercial products were shipped to domestic and foreign markets from Friday Harbor's waterfront, where large wharves and warehouses accommodated the steamships of the "mosquito fleet."
+San Juan Island's commercial products were shipped to domestic and foreign markets from Friday Harbor's waterfront where large wharves and warehouses accommodated the steamships of the "mosquito fleet."

 Products